 Frequently asked

-It depends on your alternative.
+- It depends on your alternative.
 If your alternative is 'not investing at all,' Grifin is worth it — any investing is better than none.
-If your alternative is a zero-fee spend-to-own app like Slyce, the math gets tighter.
-Grifin has app maturity and brand coverage that newer apps haven't matched yet; whether that's worth the subscription is a call that depends on how much you value a polished experience vs. a lower-cost alternative.
+If your alternative is another subscription spend-to-own app like Slyce (a flat $9.99/month), the comparison comes down to price structure, matching, and maturity rather than free-vs-paid.
+Grifin has app maturity and brand coverage that newer apps haven't matched yet; whether that's worth it is a call about what you value.

-Different products.
+- Different products.
 Acorns rounds up into a diversified ETF portfolio.
 Stash does Stock-Back® on a debit card.
 Grifin invests in individual fractional shares of the brands you spend at on any linked card.
 'Better' depends on which mechanic you want.
-If you want to own the actual companies you shop at and don't want to carry a specific debit card, Grifin fits — or Slyce if you want the same mechanic without the subscription.
+If you want to own the actual companies you shop at and don't want to carry a specific debit card, Grifin fits — or Slyce for the same mechanic at a flat $9.99/month in a clean, modern app.

 Keep reading